 What we do

-Kazerne Dossin also wants to analyse the issue of group violence within society as a possible stepping stone to genocide.’
+In addition, Kazerne Dossin seeks to analyse the issue of group violence within society as a possible stepping stone to genocide.

-In this way, the museum makes a fundamental contribution to an educational and social project in which citizenship, democratic resistance and the defence of individual basic freedoms are central.
+In this way, the museum makes a fundamental contribution to the educational and social project, in which citizenship, democratic resistance and the defence of individual basic freedoms are central.

 In 1756, Empress Maria Theresa of Austria commissioned the construction of the barracks to accommodate Austrian soldiers.
 The architects meticulously followed the orders of the Supreme Command in Vienna, which gave the building its sober and stern exterior.
 This reflected the Viennese classicism rather than blending with the local architecture.
 In 1781, the Austrian emperor visited the barracks and later the city of Mechelen sold the barracks to the state.